The relationship between intellectual impairment and mood disorder in the first year after stroke.

 House A., Dennis M., Warlow C., Hawton K., Molyneux A.

-In a community-based study of patients with a first-ever stroke, intellectual impairment (as denned by scores on a common screening test for dementia, the Mini-Mental State Examination) was found in 26% at 1 month post-stroke, and in 21 % at 6 and 12 month follow-up.
+In a community-based study of patients with a first-ever stroke, intellectual impairment (as defined by scores on a common screening test for dementia, the Mini-Mental State Examination) was found in 26% at 1 month post-stroke, and in 21% at 6 and 12 month follow-up.
 Low scores on the screening test were associated with greater age, physical disability before the stroke, larger stroke lesion volumes as measured on CT scan, and non-stroke changes such as atrophy and white matter low attenuation on the CT scan.
 There was a negative correlation between scores on the Mini-Mental State Examination and symptom levels on two measures of mood disorder.
 However, there was no evidence of a specific relationship between major depression and low scores on the Mini-Mental State.
 We examined various aspects of the relationship between mood symptoms and low scores on the Mini-Mental State, but found no evidence to support the suggestion that this relationship represented an example of depressive pseudodementia.
-We discuss the significance of our findings for clinical psychiatry and neuropsychology. © 1990, Cambridge University Press.
-All rights reserved.
+We discuss the significance of our findings for clinical psychiatry and neuropsychology.